 Mildred and Kathy were very strict about their design plans.
 I remember shelving being put in the Government Publications reference area.
 The shelves extended 1 inch over what was planned.
 I liked it, it gave me more room for publications, but it was not in Mildred or Kathy’s plans and had to be taken out.

 One of Mildred and Kathy’s major successes was the Sister Corita Kent mural at the library entrance with an arrow pointing in the direction for public access.
 Part of the WPA mural from the Carnegie Library was saved and placed in Periodicals.
-Unfortunately, calculations weren’t right and a good portion of the lower canvas had to be sliced away.
+Unfortunately, a good portion of the canvas which had extended over window openings in the Carnegie building had to be sliced away.
 Hopefully, the pieces are still in Long Beach Collection storage.

 An Information Desk was set up past the entrance, by the card catalog, to help patrons and direct them to appropriate departments for information.
 Librarian Fran Smith and clerk Olivia Hicks manned the desk.
 A sign with “Information” written in various languages was placed over the desk.
 Fran and Olivia handled incoming calls and in house questions.
 If they could answer the question they did.
 If not they directed the call to one of the subject departments.
 We jokingly referred to Fran as “Miss Information.”